Titan (moon): Cassini–Huygens

-Even with the data provided by the Voyagers, Titan remained a body of mystery—a large satellite shrouded in an atmosphere that makes detailed observation difficult.

 The Cassini–Huygens spacecraft reached Saturn on July 1, 2004, and began the process of mapping Titan's surface by radar.
 A joint project of the European Space Agency (ESA) and NASA, Cassini–Huygens proved a very successful mission.
 The Cassini probe flew by Titan on October 26, 2004, and took the highest-resolution images ever of Titan's surface, at only 1,200 km, discerning patches of light and dark that would be invisible to the human eye.

 On July 22, 2006, Cassini made its first targeted, close fly-by at 950 km from Titan; the closest flyby was at 880 km on June 21, 2010.
 Liquid has been found in abundance on the surface in the north polar region, in the form of many lakes and seas discovered by Cassini.